Spray Paint + $1 Dollar Tree Plastic Leaf Dishes = Frugal & Festive Fall Decor

-Today, I’m sharing how I made over these plastic Dollar Tree maple leaf dishes into pretty fall decor pieces using just spray paint!
-It’s a super easy craft anyone can do, and at just one dollar a piece, the price is right for this inexpensive project!
+Today, I’m sharing how I made over these plastic maple leaf dishes into pretty fall decor pieces using just spray paint!
+It’s a super easy craft anyone can do, and at just one dollar a piece from Dollar Tree, the price is right for this inexpensive project!

 The result is a beautiful, rustic farmhouse looking piece that looks much more expensive than $1.
 Plus, you can style and display on a shelf or mantel as part of a fall vignette.

 Hip tips for making these Dollar Tree leaf dishes:

 - Try these awesome spray paints I used!
 I used this Rust-oleum Chalked in linen white for the first time and love the matte texture – so beautiful, and it sprayed on very even and smooth.
 The blue leaf is Rust-Oleum in ocean mist color.
 I love that minty blue!

 - Apply several light coats of spray paint.
 I know it’s super tempting to keep spraying, but if you can do a few light coats and let dry in between, it’ll look great!

 - Sand the edges for a rustic farmhouse look!
 I used a light grit sanding block and paper to add character around the edges.

 I’m FALL-ing for this leaf craft for sure!

 Aren’t these maple leaves so cute?
 They look like they came from a more expensive home decor boutique, rather than the dollar store!